-As we move further into 2022, organisations are continuing to implement actions off the back of initiatives such as the COP26 climate conference, legislative changes and global agendas such as the United Nations Sustainable Development Goals (SDGs).
+As we move further into the year, organisations are continuing to implement sustainable management practices off the back of legislative changes and global agendas such as the United Nations Sustainable Development Goals (SDGs).

-The United Nations SDGs aim to create a “blueprint to achieve a better and more sustainable future for all” and are associated with ambitious targets including:
+For example, the United Nations SDGs are designed to create a “blueprint to achieve a better and more sustainable future for all” through ambitious targets including:

 - Climate action – To take urgent action to combat climate change and its impacts.

 - Gender equality – To achieve gender equality and empower all women and girls.

 - Decent work and economic growth – To promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.